PyVRP/PyVRP/docs/source/dev/glossary.rst

 Glossary
 ========

-Glossary of terms we use regularly, but aren't specifically defined anywhere else.
+This is a glossary of terms we use regularly, but are not defined anywhere else.
 Feel free to suggest new entries!

 .. glossary::